cover photo of Mt Fuji by Daniel Hehn

 The Rest before the Last Push

-¥5,400 got you a sleeping slot in what was essentially a communal bed.
+¥5,400 got you a meal and a sleeping slot in what was essentially a communal bed.
 Being the end of the official climbing season, it was not so crowded that night and there was plenty of space.
 I wouldn’t have cared anyway as I was looking forward to sleep.

 The Final Climb